UPDATED: March 2018

 Natura World mattresses may contain (depending on the model you select) boric acid and fiberglass flame retardants, petroleum-derived latex (as in, not the kind from rubber trees), and nanoparticle.
 The organic model may be safe, but I don’t have enough information at this point to know for sure.

 NECTAR is exactly the same as Tuft & Needle in terms of certifications (just CertiPUR) and flame retardants (all we know for sure is that NECTAR doesn’t use PBDEs).
-Nothing about this mattress is particularly non-toxic, in other words.
+Nothing about this mattress is particularly non-toxic, in other words, but it’s better than a standard mattress.

 Nest Bedding says that they are a “Organic, Natural, and Certified Bedding and Mattress Company” but ithey too rely on only CertiPUR certification.